swissquote/crafty/docs/CLI.md

 ## `crafty watch`

 Running the watch mode will execute all tasks once at the start.
-After that, it will watch for filesystem changes and re-execute related tasks once a change occurs.
+After that, it will watch for file system changes and re-execute related tasks once a change occurs.

-All presets can add watchers for any file pattern or use their embedded watcher (like webpack).
+All presets can add watchers for any file pattern or use their embedded watcher (like Webpack).

 ## `crafty test`